Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

 Cognitive-Behavioral Therapy (CBT)

-Cognitive behavioral therapy is a form of short-term talk therapy that helps identify links between what your teen thinks and their actions.
-This is an evidence-based, holistic approach that has been scientifically proven to help teenagers with OCD.
-By focusing on a chain of events, your teenager’s therapist can help your teen identify patterns before they lead to self-destructive behaviors.
+Cognitive-Behavioral Therapy (CBT) is a form of short-term talk therapy that helps identify links between your teen’s thoughts and actions.
+This is an evidence-based, holistic approach.
+By focusing on a chain of events, your teenager’s therapist can help them identify patterns before they lead to self-destructive behaviors.

 Dialectical Behavior Therapy (DBT)

-Dialectical behavioral therapy is another form of talk therapy that is somewhat similar to cognitive behavioral therapy.
-Under the guidance of an experienced and licensed counselor and in a safe and structured environment, your teenager can become empowered to regulate their emotions and develop skills that help them manage compulsive behaviors that are linked to OCD.
+Dialectical Behavior Therapy (DBT) is another form of talk therapy that is similar to cognitive-behavioral therapy.
+Under the guidance of an experienced and licensed counselor, your teenager can become empowered to regulate their emotions and develop skills that help them manage compulsive behaviors linked to OCD.

 Family-Focused Therapy

-The board-certified mental health professionals at BasePoint Academy believe that families and teenagers deserve a place in which to express their struggles with grief, disruptive behavior, relationship problems, and self-esteem issues that are linked to OCD.
-During family counseling, everyone has the chance to discuss their progress, goals, and obstacles that occur at home.
+The board-certified mental health professionals at BasePoint Academy believe families and teenagers deserve a place in which to express their struggles with grief, disruptive behavior, relationship problems, and self-esteem issues that are linked to OCD.
+During family counseling, everyone has the chance to discuss their progress, goals, and obstacles.

 Acceptance and Commitment Therapy (ACT)

-This is an action-oriented approach that stems from cognitive behavioral therapy during which your teenager learns to identify obsessive thoughts and avoid denying the inner emotions that are responsible for compulsive behavior.
+This is an action-oriented approach that stems from cognitive-behavioral therapy.
+Using ACT, your teenager learns to identify obsessive thoughts and avoid denying the inner emotions that are responsible for compulsive behavior.
 The therapy is aimed at accepting the hardships in their life and committing to making necessary changes.

 Mindfulness-Based Cognitive Therapy (MBCT)

-Mindfulness-based cognitive therapy is a modified form of cognitive behavioral therapy that incorporates mindfulness practices to help address negative thought patterns that can contribute to obsessive compulsive disorder.
-This type of therapy helps a person identify and fight a frame of mind before it becomes ingrained.
+Mindfulness-Based Cognitive Therapy (MBCT) is a modified form of cognitive-behavioral therapy that incorporates mindfulness practices to address negative thought patterns that can contribute to obsessive-compulsive disorder.
+This type of therapy helps your teenager identify and fight a frame of mind before it becomes ingrained.

 Psychodynamic Therapy

-BasePoint Academy offers teenagers psychodynamic therapy that is an evidence-based approach to increase their self-awareness and reduce the symptoms of obsessive compulsive disorder.
-Psychodynamic therapy is a form of psychoanalysis that evaluates relationship patterns between conscious and unconscious thoughts and how they affect an individual’s behavior.
-The goal is to improve your teenagers’ self-awareness and reduce their emotional suffering.
+BasePoint Academy offers teenagers psychodynamic therapy that is an evidence-based approach to increase their self-awareness and reduce the symptoms of OCD.
+This form of psychoanalysis evaluates relationship patterns between conscious and unconscious thoughts and how they affect an your teen’s behavior.
+The goal is to improve your child’s self-awareness and reduce their emotional suffering.

-Each teenager typically receives individual therapy with a counselor, during which they have the opportunity to discuss difficult thoughts and thought patterns in a safe and structured environment.
-Most teenagers also engage in group therapy, where their peers offer a form of support they cannot receive from adults.
-Finally, family therapy helps teenagers and families address the stressors that happen at home with an individual who has OCD.
+Each teenager at BasePoint typically receives individual therapy with a counselor, during which they have the opportunity to discuss difficult thoughts and thought patterns in a safe and structured environment.
+Most teens also engage in group therapy, where their peers offer a form of support they cannot receive from adults.

 Does Insurance Cover OCD Treatment for Teens?

-However, not all health insurance policies are the same.
-Your policy may have limits on the number of sessions your teenager can receive per incident, per year, or over a lifetime.
+However, not all health insurance policies are the same, so it’s essential that you verify your coverage before enrolling your teen in a program.
 You can quickly and easily check your insurance coverage by calling BasePoint Academy at (972) 357-1749.
-The admission specialists will verify your insurance coverage and determine if prior authorization is required before your teenager can begin receiving treatment.
+When you contact us, our admissions specialists will verify your insurance coverage and determine if prior authorization is required before your teenager can begin receiving treatment.

 Contact BasePoint Academy Today